Our Success: Read About Our Past Cases

 Franklin County | $4.8 Million Settlement

-$4.8 million settlement on behalf of a minor child severely injured during birth.
-Child suffered a profound, acute hypoxic ischemic injury resulting in cerebral palsy and mental retardation.
-Nurses at the hospital failed to recognize and appropriately interpret nonreassuring patterns on an electronic fetal monitor and, in turn, did not timely report the overwhelming indications of lack of fetal well-being to the Defendant OB-GYN.
+This was a $4.8 million settlement on behalf of a minor child severely injured during birth.
+The child suffered a profound, acute hypoxic-ischemic injury resulting in cerebral palsy and mental retardation.
+Nurses at the hospital failed to recognize and appropriately interpret nonreassuring patterns on an electronic fetal monitor and, in turn, did not timely report the overwhelming indications of lack of fetal well-being to the defendant OB-GYN.

 Golamb v.
 XYZ Hospital

 Leeseberg & Valentine obtained a settlement of $4.5 million during the second week of trial on behalf of the family of a man who died from improperly treated pancreatitis.
 Mr. Golamb was admitted to a regular hospital floor under the care of nurses who were not properly trained to manage patients with pancreatitis.
 The attending surgeon examined the patient, left the hospital and failed to return to reevaluate him the following morning.
 Lab values indicating the patient’s condition was worsening were faxed by the nurse to the doctor’s office but were not brought to the attention of the attending physician.
 Despite clear evidence of deterioration in the patient’s condition, no intervention was obtained until Mr. Golamb coded and was unable to be successfully revived.

 Franklin County | $3.8 Million Jury Verdict

 A $3.8 million jury verdict went to a nine-year-old girl who suffered a compartment syndrome following the application of a fiberglass cast to treat a supracondylar fracture.
 The case successfully challenged the routine use of circular casts for such injuries because of the unnecessary danger of compromised blood supply.